keu/docs/astro/upgrade-runtime.md

 ## Step 2: Test Astro Runtime locally

-We strongly recommend testing new versions of Astro Runtime locally before upgrading a Deployment on Astro.
-To test your upgrade locally:
+Astronomer recommends testing new versions of Astro Runtime locally before upgrading a Deployment on Astro.

 1. Save the changes to your `Dockerfile`.
 2. Open your project directory in your terminal and run `astro dev restart`.
 This restarts the Docker containers for the Airflow webserver, scheduler, triggerer, and Postgres metadata database.